Medium modifications to jet angularities using SCET with Glauber gluons: Jet angularity Distributions in the medium

-In this section, we discuss the medium modified angularity spectrum for various values of angularity exponents.
-The differential distribution is given by \eq{eq:AAfact} where the medium modifications are incorporated in the jet function obtained in \eq{eq:medjet}.
-These modifications require information of medium temperature, Debye mass, mean free path, and system length.
-We evaluate these parameters using the initial state Glauber model which provides necessary ingredients such as the probability of binary collision, impact parameter ($b$), etc. For this purpose, we consider Bjorken like flow of the medium and neglect the effects of radial and transverse flow.
-In principle, the medium quantities in \eq{eq:CohRadSX1} are functions of the location of scatters which also depends on the azimuthal angle.
-We will focus on $\eta=0$.
-However, to simplify our calculation, we take the average over angle as well as location in the overlap region of two nuclei.
-With these assumptions, for a given centrality, the average size of the medium is obtained from
+In this section, we discuss the assumptions about the QGP medium under which we compute the relevant medium parameters such as the medium temperature, Debye mass, mean-free-path, and system length.
+We consider a simple Bjorken model for the medium, and neglect the effects of radial and transverse flow.
+For a fixed impact parameter $b$, medium parameters along the jet path are functions of the point of the initial hard scattering $r_0$ and the emission angle $\phi$.
+(There is no $\eta$ dependence as we will focus on $\eta=0$.)
+To simplify our calculation, we take the average over $\phi$ and $r_0$.
+With these assumptions, for a given $b$, the average length of the encountered medium is obtained from

-where $l(b,r,\theta)$ is the distance travelled in the medium from the hard scattering point.
-The $r$ integration is dominated by the overlap region and $P(b,r,\theta)$ is the probability of interaction between two nuclei.
-See Ref.~\cite{Miller:2007ri} for more details.
+where \( L(b, \mathbf{r}_0, \phi_0) \) denotes the total path length traversed by the jet through the medium, starting from the initial hard scattering point \( \mathbf{r}_0 \) until it exits.
+The overlap region dominates the $r_0$ integration and $P(b,r_0)$ is the probability density of binary interaction between two nuclei which we obtain from the Glauber model.
+(See Ref.~\cite{Miller:2007ri} for more details.)